 The most popular chair adjustment

 The one chair adjustment that staff not only were enthusiastic about but almost all staff commented of improved comfort afterwards was the adjustment of the depth of the seat pan of their chair.
-For about 99% of the 30 workstations that were reviewed, the seat pan depth was increased.
+For about 99% of the 30 workstations that were reviewed, the seat pan depth was lengthened.
 All staff immediately commented that their lower back felt better because of this.
 Of course, this was along with other adjustments to the workstation, including changes to chair height, monitor height, and armrest height.

 The biggest adjustment to improve discomfort